Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Experiments with Grad-ECLIP

 \subsection{Quantitative evaluation}

-In this section, we perform quantitative evaluations of Grad-ECLIP comparing with baselines.
+In this section, we perform quantitative evaluations of Grad-ECLIP compared with baselines.
 In \S\ref{sec:del_ins}, the explanation faithfulness is evaluated by the Deletion and Insertion metrics \cite{samek2016evaluating,chattopadhay2018grad,wang2020score,wang2020ss,petsiuk2021black}, which are also called perturbation tests \cite{chefer2021transformer, chefer2021generic}.
-Moreover, in \S\ref{sec:pg_segtest}, we evaluate localization ability, when considering each visualization as a soft-segmentation of the image, using PointGame \cite{zhang2018top, chenyang2022odam} and segmentation tests \cite{chefer2021transformer}. \zcy{Finally, in \S\ref{sec:process_time}, we evaluate the processing time of Grad-ECLIP compared with other visual explanation methods.
-In this section, in order to understand the effect of the spatial importance term in (\ref{eq:hm}), we also present Grad-ECLIP without using the spatial weight $\lambda_i$, i.e., setting $\lambda_i=1$, which is denoted as ``w/o $\lambda_{i}$''.}
+Moreover, in \S\ref{sec:pg_segtest}, we evaluate the localization ability of CLIP using our Grad-ECLIP and the compared methods, when considering each visualization as a soft-segmentation of the image, using PointGame \cite{zhang2018top, chenyang2022odam} and segmentation tests \cite{chefer2021transformer}. \red{Then, we conduct a user trust study to evaluate the trustability of the visual explanations and report the results in \S\ref{sec:user_study}.} Finally, in \S\ref{sec:process_time}, we evaluate the processing time of Grad-ECLIP compared with other visual explanation methods.
+In this section, in order to understand the effect of the spatial importance term in (\ref{eq:hm}), we also present Grad-ECLIP without using the spatial weight $\lambda_i$, i.e., setting $\lambda_i=1$, which is denoted as ``w/o $\lambda_{i}$''.